 I’m a big fan of comfort food, and I’m longing for cooler weather right now.
 The South Florida summer is kicking in, and cool days here are 85 degrees.
 I miss those few chilly days we get each year when it dips waaaay down into the 50’s, and it’s showing in the foods I’m craving lately.
-White bean and ham soup is a classic southern comfort food, so here we go!
+White bean and ham soup is classic southern comfort food, so here we go!

 Hearty white bean and ham soup, perfect for cold winter days!
 White beans, ham shanks, onions, celery, carrots, garlic, Tabasco, and herbs.